 “I did the work of ten musicians or more on the album.
-If I had charged standard union rates, it would’ve been a quarter of a million dollars, but I agreed to do it for a lot more palatable sum and because it was Hulk Hogan, and we knew that we could make money off the back end later.”
+If I had charged standard union rates, it would’ve been a quarter of a million dollars, but I agreed to do it for a much more palatable sum because it was Hulk Hogan, and we knew that we could make money off the back end later.”

 JJ Maguire on Hulk Hogan

 Hulk Hogan has become one of the most polarizing figures in wrestling, but JJ Maguire had nothing but respect for the Hulkster and his contributions to the business.

 “I respect Hulk Hogan and everything he’s done for me, Jimmy Hart, and Vince McMahon.
 In my opinion, Hulk Hogan is the best thing wrestling ever had shown up on its front door.
 There were many greats, but when Hulk Hogan arrived, he blew the roof off everything.”